ZeyadKhaled-29/ZeyadKhaled-29/README.md

 <h1 align="center">Hi 👋, I'm Zeyad Khaled</h1>
-📚study at the [Faculty of Engineering, Cairo University](https://eng.cu.edu.eg/ar/)<br>
+📚study at the Faculty of Engineering, Cairo University]<br>
-👨🏽‍🔬studying in in the Healthcare Engineering and Management program [BDE](https://eng.cu.edu.eg/wp-content/uploads/credituser/2015/S7_CUFE-2023-BDE-REG2023-V1-WM.pdf)<br>
+👨🏽‍🔬studying in in the Healthcare Engineering and Management program <br>
 👨🏽‍💻Interested in programming and coding<br>